marcusgreen/moodle-gradingform_btec/readme.txt

-This is plugin is under development and broken at the moment, do not install BTEC Grading beta1
+BTEC Grading beta1
 Advanced marking plugin for the BTEC marking scheme based on Refer,Pass, Merit and Distinction where each level is based on completing all the next lowest.